 Surprised?
 We were too, but the team over at The Glenlivet aren't alone.
-Diving into budget reports, meeting minutes and marketing strategies reveals that a significant number of house-name brands are shifting towards a model that prioritises female audiences.
+Diving into budget reports, meeting minutes and marketing strategies reveals that a significant number of small and house-name brands are shifting towards a model that prioritises female audiences.

-We’re not talking about obvious brands like Boohoo, Mac or L'Oréal either: Lynx body spray targets women (source: Pathmatics), presumably because their eponymous deodorants are often bought as gifts for well-meaning but unhygienic men.
+We’re not talking about obvious brands like Boohoo, Mac or L'Oréal either: Lynx body spray targets women (source: Pathmatics), presumably because their eponymous deodorants are often bought as gifts for partners, friends or family members.

 The question is, why do marketers target women – and is it a sensible strategy?
 If you’re a marketing manager, a CMO or a CTO working for a B2B or B2C brand, you probably feel some pressure to jump on the bandwagon, and start pointing a significant percentage of your advertising budget at female audiences.

 But it’s important to look before you leap.
 Ask yourself why big brands are focusing on women, and take the time to understand whether it’s a good fit for your business.

 Why Target Women?